ocakhasan/image-scraper/README.md

 # Image Scraper

-`image-scraper` scrapes images from given website to given folder.
+`image-scraper` scrapes images from given website to given folder in parallel.
+It downloads all the images quickly because of the concurrency.

 ## USAGE